Halloween Pet Safety Tips in Altadena:

-Keep the Tricks & Treats Out of Your Pet’s Halloween
+Keep the Tricks and Treats Out of Your Pet’s Halloween

 Halloween is a favorite time of year for so many, yet our pets probably have different ideas.
 People in costume and tasty treats that are dangerous for their health are just two of the possible hazards of Halloween.
-To help you keep your pet safe this season, our animal hospital has come up with tips for Halloween pet safety!
+To help you keep your pet safe this season, our team has come up with Halloween pet safety tips!

 The Problem with Costumes